-Gravity, Strong Force, Zero Inventory Nuclear Reactor and Magnetism by Bengt Nyman
+Gravity, Strong Force, Nuclear Reactor, Magnetism and The Black Hole by Bengt Nyman

 Gravity is one phenomenon in physics which has been well observed but poorly understood.
 The Standard Model, which describes and explains most of what physics has learned so far has been unable to include gravity.
 To date the model includes a particle named graviton as a carrier for gravitational force.
 The particle graviton has never been seen or traced.

 A quotation from the European organization for Nuclear Research in Cern summarizes the Standard Model: